pierrediedhiou/cybersecurity-journey/glossary.md

 can be exploited to disclose information or execute unauthorized code
 - **Variable** — A named container that stores a data value in programming, can be updated and reused throughout the code
+- **Virtual Host (vhost)** — A method of hosting multiple websites on a single server using the same IP address.
+Different hostnames are used to serve different websites
 ## W
 - **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access